Francesco-Sch/kiosk-kultur_classical/README.md

 # Kiosk Kultur - Classical
-An classical website to showcase a photographic documentary.
+A classical website to showcase a photographic documentary.